chreliot/ethics-bowl-scoring/README.md

 The ranking script is complete, functional, and commented.
 I may add some data-quality checks to it, so that it will produce an error message if, for instance, any spreadsheet cell is blank.
 But it now works for scoring.

-The sections below explain how to get data into the script, and then briefly how it works.
+The sections below explain how to get data into place for the script to use it, and then briefly how it works.

-This directory also includes a toy data .csv file for testing the script called `EBToyData.csv.`
+This directory also includes a toy data `.csv` file for testing the script called `EBToyData.csv`.

 ## Prerequisites